glouppe/info8010-deep-learning/lecture1.md

 The **capacity** of an hypothesis space induced by a learning algorithm intuitively represents the ability to find a good model $f \in \mathcal{F}$ for any function, regardless of its complexity.

+In practice, capacity can be controlled through hyper-parameters of the learning algorithm.
+For example:
+- The degree of polynomials;
+- The number of layers in a neural network;
+- The number of training iterations;
+- Regularization terms.

+---

+class: middle

 - If the capacity of $\mathcal{F}$ is low, then $f\_B \notin \mathcal{F}$ and $R(f) - R\_B$ is large for any $f \in \mathcal{F}$, including $f\_\*$ and $f\_\*^{\mathbf{d}}$.
 Such models $f$ are said to **underfit** the data.
 - If the capacity of $\mathcal{F}$  is high, then $f\_B \in \mathcal{F}$ or $R(f\_\*) - R\_B$ is small.<br>
 However, because of the high capacity of the hypothesis space, the empirical risk minimizer $f\_\*^{\mathbf{d}}$ could fit the training data arbitrarily well such that $$R(f\_\*^{\mathbf{d}}) \geq R\_B \geq \hat{R}(f\_\*^{\mathbf{d}}, \mathbf{d}) \geq 0.$$